 Let’s start with your bridal ensemble shall we?
 I’d be tempted to go for a layered gown, possibly with sleeves so that you’re on trend and wrapped up against the elements.
 Pretty patterned lace over-layers, such as those in the new Naomi Neoh collection would look so lovely and romantic.
 Alternatively you could opt for a striking contemporary wedding dress with a high neck and large, pocketed skirt – Jesus Peiro’s Mirtilli collection is full of First Lady style gowns that would be absolutely perfect.

-When it comes to accessories, how about adding the beautiful Snowflake of Beauty brooch from Glitzy Secrets?
+When it comes to accessories, how about adding a sparkling brooch from Glitzy Secrets?
 You could wear it on the bodice of your gown, as an attachment for a belt or the brooch could hold a big wrap or shawl in place.
 Whatever you choose to do with it, the Snowflake of Beauty brooch will look gorgeous.

 Speaking of warming accessories, I love to see brides in luxurious snoods and gloves so don’t be afraid to get cosy on your wedding day!
 Similarly, it’s also wise to be a bit practical – if you’re going to be outside in the cold for photos, consider changing into a warm pair of boots and then slip back into your elegant shoes once you’re back inside.